rayfrankenstein/AITOW/README.md

 So I can just throw this work into his lap at the last minute and nobody will hold me accountable for that.
 If he gets irritated, maybe I will just say nothing, and people will silently judge him for not being agile.
 If he pushes back, maybe I'll just say, "Sorry Bob, but we can't just plan out everything in advance.
 That would basically be waterfall, which isn't how we do things around here, and with good reason."—adrianmonk,https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/

 ---
-“On pretty much every Agile project I have worked on the following scenario has played out at the end of a sprint.

-Dev: I have finished all my tasks this Sprint

-Business: Good, so the feature is finished?
-It will be in the next build for us to test?

-Dev: No, I just finished the part I was working on.
-There is still more work to do.

-Business: Well then it's not finished.
-You didn't deliver anything to us this Sprint.
-What were you doing the whole time?

-Why does this happen?
-Look at the Agile Principles

-Working software is the primary measure of progress

-​They are absolutely right to say that you haven't delivered anything if you have no working software to show, but it de-motivates developers, it skews development towards only working on tasks that have visible benefits to users and it is absolutely the fault of Agile for placing this emphasis on working software above everything else.”—myusernameisaunique1, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/)

----
 “Agile is structured the way it is for a reason: it is a software development process framework tailored to the needs of the business.
 Remember, the business in general does NOT favor:

 *   quality beyond a certain (very low) threshold